Build Manager Instructions

 Maintaining build environment configuration files and build recipes

-This will involve (at least) 2 Git repositories (besides the repositories for the experiment code packages themselves)
+This will involve two Git repositories in addition to the repositories for the experiment code packages themselves:

 one for Spack build recipes, and